-Abraxane ® is a chemotherapy drug that can be used to treat breast cancer that has spread (secondary breast cancer).
-It may also be used to treat other types of cancer in a research trial.
-It's also known as nab-paclitaxel.
+Abraxane ® is a chemotherapy drug used to treat breast cancer that has spread to other parts of the body.
+It may also be used to treat other types of cancer as part of a research trial.

 This information should ideally be read with our general information about chemotherapy and your type of cancer.

 You will be given abraxane in the chemotherapy day unit or during a stay in hospital.
 A chemotherapy nurse will give it to you.
 During treatment, you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

 You will also see a doctor or nurse before you have chemotherapy.
 They will ask you about how you have been.
 If your blood results are alright on the day of your treatment, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.
 Your nurse will give you anti-sickness drugs and sometimes a steroid as an injection into a vein.
 They will give you the drugs and chemotherapy through one of the following:

 a short thin tube (cannula) that the nurse puts into a vein in your arm or hand

 a fine tube that goes under the skin of your chest and into a vein close by (central line)

 a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).